Cov-ComSec/Cov-ComSec.github.io/content/posts/week1_writeup/index.md

 ![Web Page](pics/webpage.png)

 As the challenge is OSINT related, we can try to find some accounts or any information on the internet related to these people.
-After a little bit of googling, I managed to find <a href="https://twitter.com/DixsonVarley" target="_blank">Dixon's Twitter account</a>.
+After a little bit of googling, I managed to find [Dixon's Twitter account](https://twitter.com/DixsonVarley).
 Following the chronology and the contest of the tweets, we can see that Dixon has started working for Insanity Accounting a while after he created his account.
 From one of the tweets, we can see a picture of his cat... and the username we were looking for on peace of paper under the cat......

 ![Username](pics/cat.png)